Do you have seasonal or year-round allergies and looking for a solid way to get relief?

 - What to Look for in an Allergy Air Purifier

-- List of the Two Best Air Purifiers for Allergies (Products and Reviews)
+- List of the Three Best Air Purifiers for Allergies (Products and Reviews)

 Some Interesting Statistics on Allergies

-- Did you know that approximately 50 million Americans suffer from allergic rhinitis?
+- Did you know that approximately 50 million Americans and 100 million Europeans suffer from allergic rhinitis (or hay fever)?
 And, this number is steadily increasing each year?

 - Were you also aware that doctor offices and emergency rooms receive more than 13.4 million visits on an annual basis due to allergy issues?

-Fortunately, this rampant problem with airborne allergens has spurred rapid development in air purification technology.
+Fortunately, this rampant rise in global allergy sufferers has propelled the development of air purification technology.

-What to Look for in an Allergy Air Purifier
+What to Look for in the Best Allergy Air Purifier

-What you’ll quickly discover when looking for a home air purifier for allergies is that not all products are created the same.
+Well, something you’ll quickly discover when looking for an air purifier for allergies is that not all products are created the same.

 In fact, there are several different types of technologies that manufacturers use to outfit their devices to clean the air.

-When it comes to finding the best allergy air purifier you really need to look for certain key features.
-Not doing so may cause you to end up buying a product that doesn’t work for your particular situation and won’t give you any relief with your allergies.
+When it comes to finding the best allergy air purifier, you really need to look for certain key features.
+Not doing so may cause you to end up buying a product that doesn’t work for your particular situation and won’t give you much (if any) allergy relief.